“Creativity takes courage.” ~ Henri Matisse

 Two years later, Matisse returned to Paris to study art.
 First, he studied under Bouguereau, who trained him in the fundamental, classical style of painting.
 But Henri felt his teacher was overly perfectionistic.
 So, he left him to study under Gustave Moreau, a teacher who nurtured his progressive tendencies.

-Most of Matisse’s early works (still-lives and landscapes) were dark and gloomy:
+Most of Matisse’s early works (still-lifes and landscapes) were dark and gloomy:

 In 1897, Henri visited the painter, John Peter Russell in Brittany.
 It was then that he was introduced to Impressionism and Post-Impressionism, particularly, the works of Vincent van Gogh (a personal friend of Russell’s), and Henri’s style of painting completely changed.